 - Visitation will not be permitted for patients who test newly positive for COVID-19 upon admission or during inpatient surveillance testing, until 10 days after the initial positive test.

 - Patients who are undergoing outpatient infusions, such as chemotherapy, are allowed to have one visitor in the infusion setting.
-We are not able to permit visitors for patients receiving radiation therapy, and all diagnostic services.
+We are not able to permit visitors for patients receiving diagnostic services.

-- Visitors will now be allowed to remain on premises if they are accompanying patients undergoing interventional radiological (IR) procedures at the David H. Koch Center for Cancer Care, MSK Commack, or MSK Westchester.
+- Visitors will now be allowed to remain on premises, lobby space permitting, if they are accompanying patients undergoing interventional radiological (IR) procedures at all MSK sites, including the David H. Koch Center for Cancer Care, Main Campus IR, MSK Commack, and MSK Westchester.

 - Patients who have an appointment with their doctor, nurse practitioner, physician assistant, or clinic nurse will be allowed to have one person accompany them during their appointment.